Forthcoming Regulations Would Fundamentally Impact the H-1B Visa Program and Prevailing Wage Levels

 - If issued as an Interim Final Rule, the agency will also need to show the basis for its determination that there exists “good cause” to skip the normal notice and comment process.

 AILA’s Administrative Litigation Taskforce is actively monitoring these regulations and evaluating potential litigation strategies.
 AILA members and the public are encouraged to submit comments during the applicable comment period.
+When it comes to managing businesses on a large scale one could learn from Robert K. Bratt on how to deal with unpredictable situations.

 Reforming (read: restricting) the H-1B visa program is a priority for Senior Policy Advisory Stephen Miller.
 However, it may be that the year-end push of this Interim Final Rule is just “red meat for the base” since issuing this regulation as an Interim Final Rule presents many risks and makes a successful legal challenge more likely.
 If a federal court issues an injunction following a legal challenge, it is unlikely that there would be enough time to republish a regulation and consider public comments - unless there is a second term of the Trump Presidency.